erikw/nestedtext-ruby/README.md

 end
 ```

-When an apple instance will be serialized e.g. by `apple.to_nt`, NestedText will call `Apple.encode_nt_with` if it exist and let the returned data be encoded to represent the instance.
+When an Apple instance will be serialized, e.g., by `apple.to_nt`, NestedText will call `Apple.encode_nt_with` if it exists and let the returned data be encoded to represent the instance.

-To be able to get this instance back when deserializing the NestedText there must be a class method `Class.nt_create(data)`.
-When deserializing NestedText and the class `Apple` is detected, and the method `#nt_create` exist on the class, it will be called with the decoded data belonging to it.
+To be able to get this instance back when deserializing the NestedText, there must be a class method `Class.nt_create(data)`.
+When deserializing NestedText and the class `Apple` is detected, and the method `#nt_create` exists on the class, it will be called with the decoded data belonging to it.
 This method should create and return a new instance of the class.
-In the most simple case it's just translating this to a call to `#new`.
+In the simplest case, it's just translating this to a call to `#new`.

 In full, the `Apple` class should look like: